 While the private seller states his TR7 is “All stock”, the aftermarket radio, non-original steering wheel, extra gauges mounted in a homemade wood panel, and “new seats” covered in all-black vinyl that no longer match the tartan plaid cloth of the door cars have us disagreeing with that assessment.
 It doesn’t help the interior is in dire need of a detail, the gas pedal needs a new cover, and there are Thrush Muffler decals in the vent windows and weird skull labels on the rocker panels.
 These sticking points would be our primary negotiation tools to get the price lowered.

 On a positive note, the seller reports the two-liter inline-four “runs as it should” with rebuilt carburetors.
 Another sticking point conflicting with the “all stock” comment is the addition of an adjustable castor kit.
 He also notes the brakes and suspension have been attended to.
 If the car runs and drives nicely, you can enjoy some nice fall top-down driving now and then attend to the interior over the winter months.
 Good luck with the purchase!

 Here’s the seller’s description:

-Do you have a C10 story you’d like to share?
+Do you have a Triumph TR7 story to share?
 Comment below and let us know!